jridgewell/proposal-shadow-proxy/spec.md

 1. Let _extensible_ be _O_.[[CommittedIsExtensible]]
 1. Let _committedDesc_ be the value associated with the key _P_ in _O_.[[CommittedProperties]].
 1. If _committedDesc_ is *undefined*, then
+   1. TODO: if not extensible and exists in [[PropsOnOriginalWhenPreventingExtensions]], allow
    1. If _extensible_ is *false*, throw a *TypeError* exception.
 1. Else _committedDesc_ is not *undefined*,
    1. If IsCompatiblePropertyDescriptor(_extensible_, _Desc_, _committedDesc_) is *false*, throw a *TypeError* exception.